detth/CTF-Writeups/PortSwigger Web Security Academy/Server-side topics/01-SQL-injection/SQL injection attack, querying the database type and version on Oracle/README.md

-## SQL injection attack, querying the database type and version on Oracle
+# SQL injection attack, querying the database type and version on Oracle

 ### Lab description
 This lab contains an SQL injection vulnerability in the product category filter.
 You can use a UNION attack to retrieve the results from an injected query.

 **Goal:** display the database version string.
-#### difficulty: APPRENTICE

 ---